Beginners Swimming

 Beginners Swimming Lesson 1

-• Follow a partner and copy movements
+- Follow a partner’s pathway and accurately copy their movements

-Activity: Assessment for learning 1.
+Activity: Assessment for learning tasks

 Beginners Swimming Lesson 3